-I’m an AI Researcher at Facebook—Here’s What I Actually Do Every Day was originally published on The Muse, the best place to research companies and careers.
+I’m an AI Researcher at Facebook—Here’s What I Actually Do Every Day was originally published on The Muse, a great place to research companies and careers.
 Click here to search for great jobs and companies near you.

 Angela Fan—an artificial intelligence (AI) researcher at Facebook—is aware that most people don’t really understand what AI is, let alone what she does at work every day.
 Despite the frustrations that come with this reality, Fan’s really happy with the field she chose.